Insights > How to Get Started with Points, Miles, and Credit Cards

 Joining an airline loyalty program is free and something you should do whenever you’re flying, no matter how often.
 This is because the miles you earn can then be redeemed in a variety of ways, including award flights.

 There are a number of ways to earn airline miles, including flights, airline credit cards, shopping portals, hotel stays, and more.
-Just because you’re not a frequent flier doesn’t mean you can’t earn miles!
+Just because you’re not a frequent flyer doesn’t mean you can’t earn miles.

 You’ll also want to note that most major airlines are participants in an airline alliance.
 There are three major alliances: Star Alliance, SkyTeam, and Oneworld.
 Why is this important?
 Because members in these alliances can earn miles even when flying with a partner airline.
 This means that if you’re a member of American Airlines’ AAdvantage program and fly with British Airways, you can earn American miles for your flight.